cocotb/cocotb/documentation/source/building.rst

 .. envvar:: COCOTB_SHARE_DIR

     Path to the directory containing the cocotb Makefiles and simulator libraries in the subdirectories ``lib``, ``include``, and ``makefiles``.

-.. envvar:: VERSION

-    The version of the Cocotb installation.
-You probably don't want to modify this.